sampsonv/github-trending/README.md

 * 【2023-10-15】[leoFitz1024 / wallhaven](https://github.com/leoFitz1024/wallhaven) - 基于wallhaven.cc的一款壁纸管理工具
 ## Unknown

+* 【2024-08-30】[dailydotdev / daily](https://github.com/dailydotdev/daily) - daily.dev is a professional network for developers to learn, collaborate, and grow together 👩🏽‍💻 👨‍💻
 * 【2024-08-20】[ForrestKnight / open-source-cs](https://github.com/ForrestKnight/open-source-cs) - Video discussing this curriculum:
 * 【2024-08-18】[yolain / ComfyUI-Yolain-Workflows](https://github.com/yolain/ComfyUI-Yolain-Workflows) - Some awesome comfyui workflows in here, and they are built using the comfyui-easy-use node package.
 * 【2024-08-17】[base-org / brand-kit](https://github.com/base-org/brand-kit) - Brand guide and logos for the Base brand.